 - a.
-The program leader shall receive and review the program RTP Committee's recommendation and all appeals from promotion applicants.
-The program leader will conduct an evaluation of each applicant. - b.
-The program leader makes his/her recommendation based on his/her review of all supporting documents.
-Upon completion of the review, the program leader shall notify the applicants of the results, in writing. - b.
-The applications and all supporting documents together with evaluations and recommendations of the departmental committee and the chairperson shall then be submitted by October 15th to the dean of the appropriate college or division for the College/School RTP committee evaluations and recommendations.
-Negative recommendations by the program leader may be appealed to the College/School RTP committee by the tenth workday following receipt of written notification.
+The Program Leader shall receive and review the program RTP Committee's recommendation and all appeals from promotion applicants.
+The Program Leader will conduct an evaluation of each applicant. - b.
+The Program Leader makes his/her recommendation based on his/her review of all supporting documents.
+Upon completion of the review, the Program Leader shall notify the applicants of the results, in writing. - c.
+The applications and all supporting documents together with evaluations and recommendations of the program committee and the Program Leader shall then be submitted to the Department Chairperson for his/her review, who shall then submit all requisite materials by October 15th to the Dean of the appropriate college or division for the College/School RTP committee evaluations and recommendations.
+Negative recommendations by the Program Leader may be appealed to the College/School RTP committee by the tenth workday following receipt of written notification.

 3. College/School Retention, Tenure and Promotion Committee Evaluation a.
-The dean shall forward all recommendations evaluations and documentation received from the program leader and all applicants' appeals to the College/School RTP committee.
+The Dean shall forward all recommendations evaluations and documentation received from the Program Leader and all applicants' appeals to the College/School RTP committee.
 A minimum of five Committee members, above the rank of the applicant, shall be elected at the start of each academic year from the ranks of the tenured faculty members within the College/School and two (2) shall be recommended by the Faculty Senate.
-Each academic department in the college must have, at least, one representative on the committee, unless there is no tenured faculty member within a department.
+Each academic program in the college must have, at least, one representative on the committee, unless there is no tenured faculty member within a program.
 Such programs shall not have any representative on the College/School RTP Committee.

-The RTP Committee shall examine applications, supporting documents, and evaluations and recommendations of the department RTP committee and program leader to determine the eligibility of faculty for promotion in accordance with established criteria.
-The College/School RTP committee's evaluations and recommendations shall then be submitted by the chair of the College/School RTP committee by November 15th to the dean.
-Negative recommendations may be appealed to the dean by the second workday following the receipt of written notification.
+The RTP Committee shall examine applications, supporting documents, and evaluations and recommendations of the program RTP committee and Program Leader to determine the eligibility of faculty for promotion in accordance with established criteria.
+The College/School RTP committee's evaluations and recommendations shall then be submitted by the chairperson of the College/School RTP committee by November 15th to the Dean.
+Negative recommendations may be appealed to the Dean by the second workday following the receipt of written notification.